/

 If I attach an ePlan to my SPEAR application, but need to make changes to the plan later, what happens?

-Plan versioning is supported by the ePlan Portal.
-The ePlan Portal will retain the administrative data entered into the ePlan Editor and the enhancements made to the plan using VET for the next version of an ePlan, provided the geometry of the features in the plan remains the same.
-The new version of the ePlan can then be fitted to the existing SPEAR application by modifying the plan, which is the same process as adding a new version of a PDF plan.
+The ePlan Portal will retain the administrative data entered into the ePlan Editor and enhancements made using VET for the next version of an ePlan, provided the geometry of the parcels in the plan remains exactly the same.

 Can I fit a new version of an ePlan into a SPEAR application without changing the plan version number?